readthedocs/blog/state-of-the-docs-2015.rst

     work has already paid off in improving stability and predictability of the project.

-Gold
-    We decided to adopt a "gold" status feature model for users that want to support us each month.
-This is an optional, recurring subscription to Read the Docs.

-    We have plans to make gold subscriptions more functional, but for now, it is just a way to show your support of Read the Docs.

 Ads
     We ran a few tests with advertising on built documentation in the last few months.
 We discussed at length how we felt about ads and determined our own